School of Education

 • Asynchronous discussion forums

-• Non-timetabled one-to-one meetings with module leader / module team
+• Non-timetabled one-to-one meetings with the module leader/module team

 • Preparation for scheduled learning and teaching activities